 Real-World Example:

-A startup sought funding from an experienced investor who expressed concerns about the scalability of the business model.
-Rather than taking the feedback into account and refining the business plan, the startup ignored the advice and moved forward with its original idea.
-As a result, the startup’s growth was stunted, and the investors withdrew their interest.
+The startup also disregarded the feedback of an experienced investor, who raised issues about the scalability of the business model.
+Instead of considering the feedback and adjusting the business plan, the startup disregarded the advice and proceeded with the initial thought.
+Due to this, the growth of the startup was halted, and the investors lost interest.

-Real cost: In this scenario, the startup not only missed out on valuable guidance but also lost potential investment that could have helped them pivot to a more scalable model.
+Real cost: Here, the startup not only lost out on good advice but also missed out on potential investment that could have facilitated them to switch to a more scalable model.

 How to Avoid It:

-- Always listen to investor feedback and be open to making changes based on their insights.
+Always be willing to listen to investor feedback and to make changes as per their advice.

-- Take the time to explain how you plan to address any concerns they raise.
+Take time to clarify how you intend to resolve any issues they may raise.

-- Foster a relationship with your investors that encourages ongoing feedback and collaboration.
+Build a relationship with your investors that promotes continuous feedback and engagement.

-To learn more about how to engage with investors effectively, visit our Investor FAQs page.
+To find out more about how to interact with investors, go to our Investor FAQs page.

 4. Overestimating Valuation: The Cost of Unrealistic Expectations